 - QA : Axle load, in t.
-For fork-lift trucks, the value of QA is to be taken equal to the total mass of the vehicle, including that of the cargo handled, applied to one axle only. nw : Number of wheels for the axle considered. - (2) This condition is to be considered for the racking analysis of ships with the service notation ro-ro cargo ship or ro-ro passenger ship, as defined in Ch 7, App 1, with M taken equal to the mass, in t, of wheeled loads located on the structural member under consideration. - (3) For fork-lift trucks operating in harbour conditions, the inertial force may be reduced by 50%.
+For fork-lift trucks, the value of QA is to be taken equal to the total mass of the vehicle, including that of the cargo handled, applied to one axle only. nW : Number of wheels for the axle considered. - (2) This condition is to be considered for the take considered.
+(2) This condition is to be considered for the racking analysis of ships with the service notation ro-ro cargo ship or ro-ro passenger ship, as defined in Ch 7, App 1, with M taken equal to the mass, in t, of wheeled loads located on the structural member under consideration. - (3) For fork-lift trucks operating in harbour conditions, the inertial force may be reduced by 50%.